 Supported by: [names/organizations]

-Opposed by: Massachusetts Attorney General’s Office; NEGWA/USW; HEET/PowerOptions; Eversource; Liberty; National Grid; Unitil
+Opposed by: Massachusetts Attorney General’s Office; NEGWA/USW; HEET, PowerOptions; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition:

 Attorney General’s Office - The revised statute should include a specific end date to the GSEP.
 As discussed below, the Massachusetts AGO proposes phasing out GSEP over the next six years, with an end date of October 1, 2030.